Probate Attorney in Springfield, MO

 Missouri Ancillary Probate Services

 Under special circumstances, an ancillary probate may be required.
 This is a type of probate proceeding that is required in addition to the primary probate proceeding that will take place in your home state.
-If you own real estate that is located outside of your home state, or other personal property including a car, boat, or airplane, that is registered and titled outside of your home state, ancillary probate may be necessary.
-You may also need to consider ancillary probate services if you are concerned with mineral, oil, gas, or livestock rights associated with any real estate that you own outside of your home state.
+If the descendant owned real estate located outside of his or her home state, or other personal property including a car, boat, or airplane, that is registered and titled outside of the home state, ancillary probate may be necessary.
+You may also need to consider ancillary probate services if you are concerned with mineral, oil, gas, or livestock rights associated with any real estate that the descendant owned outside the home state.
+For more information, please visit our page on Ancillary Probate.

 Our Probate Attorneys Make House Calls and Home Visits